About

 ALL Directors

-Deirdre Desmond is an associate professor in the Department of Psychology.
+Deirdre Desmond is a professor in the Department of Psychology and co-director of the ALL Institute.
 Her research is grounded in health and rehabilitation psychology, with particular focus on psychosocial adjustment to long-term illness and acquired physical impairment.
 She is particularly interested in exploring issues at the interface between people and assistive technologies, taking a person centred approach to technology.

 Delia Ferri Photo